-I felt like a lost girl.
+I was a lost girl.

 That very first session, I showed up ready to charm.
 In order for Simcha to make any progress, he would need to actually want to spend time with me.
 If he didn't like me, well, we'd be up a creek without a paddle.